ligadata-mkhalawi/Kamanja/trunk/docs/source/ligapedia/g-m/message-bindings.rst

 or provided to others gives the Kamanja system administrator a lot of flexibility to satisfy his/her objectives.

-There are currently three builtin serializers provided in the Kamanja distribution that can be used: a JSON serializer, a CSV serializer, and a KBinary serializer.
+The Kamanja platform currently provides three builtin serializers: a JSON serializer, a CSV serializer, and a KBinary serializer.
 The KBinary is used principally by the Kamanja platform to manage data in its stores and caches.